WEKV (FM)

 WEKV (101.9 FM) is a K-Love owned-and-operated radio station that is licensed to Central City, Kentucky, United States.
 The station serves the Central City, Owensboro, Kentucky, and Evansville, Indiana areas.
 The station is currently owned by Educational Media Foundation, the owner of the K-Love radio network.

-The station’s transmitter is located along U.S. Highway 231 in northwestern Ohio County near Pleasant Ridge, located along the Ohio-Daviess County line.
+The station's transmitter is located along U.S. Highway 231 in northwestern Ohio County near Pleasant Ridge, located along the Ohio-Daviess County line.

 History

 The early years as an FM simulcast and first format change

 On, November 2, 1955, Muhlenberg Broadcasting Company (later Starlight Broadcasting Company, Inc., now Radio Active Media, Inc.), the original owner of WNES-AM, was granted a construction permit by the FCC to launch an FM radio service.
 Over a year later, the station signed on the air as WNES-FM on December 18, 1956.
-From the beginning and throughout the station’s ownership with Muhlenberg Broadcasting Company and its successors, the station has maintained shared facilities with WNES-AM and the Greenville Leader-News newspaper, located on Everly Brothers Boulevard (U.S. Highway 62) on the west side of Central City.
-For WNES-FM’s first 24 years anf four months on the air, it was as a simulcast of its AM sister station.
+From the beginning and throughout the station's ownership with Muhlenberg Broadcasting Company and its successors, the station has maintained shared facilities with WNES-AM and the Greenville Leader-News newspaper, located on Everly Brothers Boulevard (U.S. Highway 62) on the west side of Central City.
+For WNES-FM's first 24 years and four months on the air, it was as a simulcast of its AM sister station.
 This ended on April 23, 1980, when the station became a separate entity and started broadcasting an easy listening format.